What Are Medigap Plans?

 - Plans F and G are the most popular and comprehensive Medigap plan types in Missouri.
 Plan F is no longer available to people who are eligible for Medicare after December 31, 2019.

-- Missouri requires Medigap insurers to offer plans to disabled Medicare beneficiaries under age 65, however monthly premiums are much higher.
+- Missouri does not require Medigap insurers to offer plans to disabled Medicare beneficiaries under age 65, therefore plan options for this group are limited.

 Medicare Supplement Plans in Missouri

 |Compare ratings of some of Missouri’s Medigap providers:|

 |Insurance company||A.M.
 Best rating||NAIC complaint index||BBB rating||Consumer Affairs|